anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

     * A malicious node can construct an invalid Join Proxy message.
 Suppose, the destination port is the coaps port.
 In that case, a Join Proxy can accept the message and add the routing addresses without checking the payload.
 The Join Proxy then routes it to the Registrar.
 In all cases, the Registrar needs to receive the message at the join-port, checks that the message consists of two parts and uses the DTLS payload to start the BRSKI procedure.
 It is highly unlikely that this malicious payload will lead to node acceptance.
     * A malicious node can sniff the messages routed by the constrained Join Proxy.
 It is very unlikely that the malicious node can decrypt the DTLS payload.
 A malicious node can read the header field of the message sent by the stateless Join Proxy.
 This ability does not yield much more information than the visible addresses transported in the network packets.

 It should be noted here that the contents of the CBOR array used to convey return address information is not DTLS protected.
 When the communication between JOIN Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
+These concerns are also expressed in {{RFC8974}}.
+It is also pointed out that the encryption in the source is a local matter.
+Similarly to {{RFC8974}}, the use of AES-CCM {{RFC3610}} with a 64-bit tag is recommended, combined with a sequence number and a replay window.

-If such scenario needs to be avoided, the constrained Join Proxy MAY encrypt the CBOR array using a locally generated symmetric key.
+If such scenario needs to be avoided, the constrained Join Proxy MUST encrypt the CBOR array using a locally generated symmetric key.
 The Registrar is not able to examine the encrypted result, but does not need to.
 The Registrar stores the encrypted header in the return packet without modifications.
 The constrained Join Proxy can decrypt the contents to route the message to the right destination.